1and1/reactive/README.md

 </dependency>
 ```

-Provides an unidirectional, reactive `Pipe` which is sourced by a [reactive publisher](http://www.reactive-streams.org) and/or will be consumed by a [reactive subscriber](http://www.reactive-streams.org)
+Provides an unidirectional, reactive `Pipe` which is sourced by a [reactive publisher](http://www.reactive-streams.org) and/or will be consumed by a [reactive subscriber](http://www.reactive-streams.org).
+The `Pipe` supports mapping, filtering, skipping and limiting the stream.

 ``` java
 import net.oneandone.reactive.pipe.Pipes;